apache/airflow/BREEZE.rst

 when you enter Breeze.
 For example you can add ``pip install`` commands if you want to install custom dependencies - but there are no limits to add your own customizations.

+You can override the name of the init script by setting ``INIT_SCRIPT_FILE`` environment variable before running the breeze environment.

+You can also customize your environment by setting ``BREEZE_INIT_COMMAND`` environment variable.
+This variable will be evaluated at entering the environment.

 The ``files`` folder from your local sources is automatically mounted to the container under ``/files`` path and you can put there any files you want to make available for the Breeze container.